Cube moves for $s$-embeddings and $\alpha$-realizations: Definitions

 The role of construction curves in our problem is the following.
-Start with a hexagon $A_1A_2A_3A_4A_5A_6$.
-Consider the $\alpha$-construction curves $\calC_2$ with foci $A_1,A_3$ going through $A_2$, $\calC_4$ with foci $A_3,A_5$ going through $A_4$, and $\calC_6$ with foci $A_5,A_1$ going through $A_6$.
-Then the existence of a point $A_0$ as on the left-hand side of Figure~\ref{fig:YDelta} is equivalent to the fact that $\calC_2,\calC_4,\calC_6$ have a common point.
-A similar statement can be made for $A_7$.
-See Figure~\ref{fig:ex_intersections}.
-We will therefore sometimes talk about these curves as construction curves of the hexagon.
+Start with a hexagon $A_1A_2A_3A_4A_5A_6$ and let $\alpha\in\overline\R$.
+The existence of a point $A_0$ as on the left-hand side of Figure~\ref{fig:YDelta} is equivalent to the fact that $\calC_2$, $\calC_4$ and $\calC_6$ have a common point, see Figure \ref{fig:ex_intersections}.
+Similarly the existence of a point $A_7$ as on the right-hand side of Figure~\ref{fig:YDelta} is equivalent to the fact that $\calC_1$, $\calC_3$ and $\calC_5$ have a common point.

-In this paragraph, we aim at proving basic properties of construction curves, namely (un)boundedness, connectedness and asymptotics.